 - Eye Scream: In one of the earlier seasons, the Dominator's driver side window shattered during a tornado, spraying the occupants with broken glass.
 After the worst of the wind passes by, Reed says "My eyes are bleeding".

 - Heroic BSOD: Sean Casey comes close to this; the devastation he witnessed during season 5 making him question his desire to continue chasing.
 A pep talk from his wife sets him straight, however.

 - In Medias Res: The first episode of season 4 (the 2010 chase season) starts off in the immediate aftermath of the tornado that destroyed Yazoo City, Mississippi, on April 24, 2010, before moving back to a few days earlier.
 The entire first episode of season 5 (the 2011 chase season) covers the devastating tornado outbreak that tore through Mississippi and Alabama on April 27, 2011, with the next couple of episodes showcasing events that took place before then.

 - Jerkass/Jerk with a Heart of Gold: Reed Timmer.
 The series frequently shows him to be overbearing, abrasive, needlessly argumentative, and spastic, with the crowning moment being when he kicked driver Joel Taylor out of the Dominator 2 on a Nebraska interstate and left him stranded after a serious disagreement over whether or not they should have chased a storm.
 That being said, he will drop everything to pitch in and help tornado victims when they come across devastated towns, and is genuinely sympathetic to the victims.

 - Older Is Better: Of a sort.
-TIV 2 kept having frequent breakdowns and failures forcing Sean's team to use the original less advanced and featured TIV for a season and a half because the original TIV kept working when the TIV 2 kept breaking down.
+TIV 2's frequent breakdowns and failures forced Sean's team to use the original, less advanced TIV for a season and a half.